-LYNN BARLOW, RESIDENT, VICE CHAIR
+LYNN BARLOW, RESIDENT - VICE CHAIR/SECRETARY

 Lynn has been a member of Our 42nd Avenue's steering committee since 2011 and is looking forward to bringing her professional experience and skills to the board of directors.
 A Portland resident since 2000 and a Cully resident since 2010, Lynn has established herself as a experienced environmental restorationist and Natural Areas supervisor with the City of Portland.
 Lynn is committed to public service and has previously served on the board of BARK, a local environmental non-profit.
 In addition to her passion for environmentalism, Lynn has brought enthusiasm and energy to programs, projects, and outreach for community-driven economic development along 42nd Ave.
 Lynn is looking forward to working with a the expanded staff of Our 42nd Avenue and a diverse group of board members.